kovidgoyal/rapydscript-ng/README.md

   it, but at significant performance cost.
 See the section above on method binding for details.

-- Classes in RapydScript do not support class level variables, unlike Python.

 - The loop variables in list comprehensions do not leak into the surrounding scope, unlike Python.
 So if you do ```[x for x in [1]]``` x will not be defined outside the comprehension itself.
 This is arguably a mis-feature in